 A handsome copy despite a few faint marginal dampstains.

 Le Chat noir was a weekly magazine founded by Rodolphe Salis and Emile Goudeau, published from 1882 to 1897, intended to promote the famous cabaret of the same name, of which it served as a record.
-It featured texts performed during the shows and stands as an important literary and artistic testimony to the bohemian life and cultural effervescence of late 19th-century Paris.
+It featured texts performed during the s

 New edition illustrated with 2 photographic plates outside the text, with statement of print run.